 How to make persimmon bowls

-Technically, you could use the scooped out flesh from one of these persimmons to serve in the shiraae.
-But the slices won't look as nice, so it's up to your preference.
+Note: You can use the scooped out flesh from one of these persimmons in the shiraae.
 I used the extra fruit for snacking.
-I shared some with my furry kitchen helper, too.
-Miu loves fruits and vegetables.

-Scoop the shiraae evenly into your two persimmon bowls and sprinkle them with some toasted white sesame seeds.
-Serve and enjoy your Japanese shiraae immediately.
+Spoon the shiraae evenly into your two persimmon bowls and sprinkle them with some toasted white sesame seeds.

 - Prep Time: 5 minutes